paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 - Reba - Fancy
 - Charlie daniels - long haired country boy
 - david allan coe - long haired redneck, if that aint country
-- Cash - Man in Black
+- Cash - Man in Black, one piece at a time, oney.
 - Alabama  - 40 hours a week.
 - Garth brooks - friends in low places.
+- Hank Williamns jr - a country boy can survive, what this world needs is a few more rednecks
+- Sturgill - You can have the crown.
 ### Prison
 - cash - folsom/sanquentin hurt, the mercy seat, greystone chapel, the wall